cidles/poio-api/doc/howto.rst

     elan_graf = elan.Elan(inputfile, data.DataStructureTypeWithConstraints(data_hierarchy))

+**Note:** If a data structure isn't given the API will assume the structure of the elan tiers.

-Next to creat a GrAF object:
+Next to create a GrAF object:

 .. code-block:: python